calderonalexis/Resume/README.md

   - Knowledge of forensic analysis, log analysis and data correlation.
   - Delivery of change controls (RFC).
   - Familiar with Python programming.
-  - Familiar of Cisco Unified Communications Manager.
+  - Familiar with Cisco Unified Communications Manager.
-  - Familiar of virtualization platforms such as VMware Workstation and Oracle VM Virtual Box.
-  - Implementing Network Security Controls under the hardening framework.
+  - Familiar with servers' virtualization.
-  - Knowledge of Mobile technology such as CDMA, GSM, UMTS, LTE, 3G, 4G.
+  - Familiar with Mobile technology such as CDMA, GSM, UMTS, LTE, 3G, 4G.
   - Hands-on experience in Fiber Optic cabling using a fiber fusion splicer (OTDR), structured cabling, performance analysis of a Radio Frequency system working with RadioMobile software for a Microwave Link planning and deployment.
-  - Passionate about coding and automating with a little background; Able to detect algorithmic problems and interpret codes in programming languages such as HTML, Visual Basic, C/C++ & Python(Currently studying), et cetera.
+  - Passionate about coding and automating with a little background; Able to detect algorithmic problems and interpret codes in programming languages such as HTML, Visual Basic, C/C++ and Scripting in Bash and Python(Currently studying).

 #### Software Skills

-  - Metasploit, OpenVAS, Armitache, Nmap, Wireshark, Firebug, Nikto, Meterpreter, Autopsy, TD1 Duplicador Forense, FTK Imager.
+  - Metasploit, OpenVAS, Armitache, Firebug, Nikto, Meterpreter, Autopsy, TD1 Duplicador Forense, FTK Imager, Nmap, Wireshark.
-  - VMware vSphere, GNS3, FileZilla, WinSCP, SecureCRT, Sublime text, Notepad++, Visual Studio Code.
+  - VMware vSphere, VMware Workstation, Virtual Box,GNS3, FileZilla, WinSCP, SecureCRT, Sublime text, Notepad++, Visual Studio Code.
-  - SO Windows Servers 2008 y 2013, Macintosh, Unix y Linux (Distribution: RH, Kali, Ubuntu).
+  - Windows Servers 2008/2013, macOS, Unix and Linux (Distribution: RH, Kali, Ubuntu).

 #### Soft Skills